LiLi Roquelin: Career

-Lifetime's show Dance Moms used Roquelin's song "Renew" for a dance routine entitled "Sinful" (season 1, episode 9, first air-date 09/07/11).
-The show used another of her songs "Keep This For You" for a Hunger Games-inspired dance routine called "The Huntress" on Dance Moms season 2 episode 17 - Lifetime (first aired on 06/26/2012).
-Her song "Blues Alone", from her 2008 solo EP, was her third featured track on the show ("Return to Grace", season 3 episode 14, first aired 2 April 2013) for the main group dance routine.
-The album Beautiful Sun was reviewed in The Los Angeles Examiner and The Aquarian Weekly.

-In September 2013 Roquelin was welcomed by the National Academy of Recording Arts and Sciences (The GRAMMYs) as a Voting Member.
-On 26 September 2013, LiLi Roquelin was invited to perform God Bless America at a corporate event at the elegant Terrace on the Park in New York City.

 On 21 November 2013 she premiered her new music video for "The Only One" at a Music & Film event that she presented.
 It is a one-shot music video where Roquelin walks down a path while various men appear around her.
 At the end of the video, the guy she runs into turns out to be 'The One'.
 It was directed by Kyle Lavore, who has worked on films The Amazing Spider-Man and Men in Black III.
 "The Only One" is track number 5 on album "Beautiful Sun", a Rock song with alternative guitars, inspired in part by her past Rock music experience.

 On 2 May 2014 she performed as the opening act for Bruce Sudano (producer for Michael Jackson, Dolly Parton and his wife Donna Summer) at The Bitter End.

-During the summer of 2014 her Music Video "The Only One" screened at several Film Festivals: Rahway International Short Film Festival, Art All Night Trenton International Film Festival, 7th Annual Hamilton Music and Film Festival in Hamilton, Canada (Sept 28th), and at the 19th International Indie Gathering Festival where it was awarded "Best Pop Music Video".
-On 25 July, she headlined the Ginger New York Show LIVE on NYC's TV Networks MNN (Manhattan Neighborhood Network), hosted by Ms. Ginger Broderick (Good Day New York, WNBC, CNBC, CNN, Fox Business News, Bloomberg, NY1 and WOR Radio, The Wall Street Journal, Forbes, and Wealth Manager).